iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Iowa traffic violations are offenses that result in criminal liability for the offender.
 Traffic violations are further classified as felonies or misdemeanors, depending on the severity of the crime.

 Felony traffic violations are those offenses that cause grave damage to life and could be potentially fatal.
 Iowa traffic laws take traffic felonies very seriously, and offenders are usually sentenced to jail.
 The length of incarceration depends on the class of offense: traffic felonies resulting in loss of life bear the lengthiest imprisonment.
-Furthermore, Iowa has a three-strikes law that imposes severe penalties such as jail time and hefty fines on habitual offenders.
+Furthermore, Iowa has a three-strikes law that imposes severe penalties, such as jail time and hefty fines on habitual offenders.

 Conversely, traffic misdemeanors are less serious offenses than traffic felonies, but the offender may also incur criminal liability, especially with a habitual violation.
-Iowa’s classification of felonies also applies to traffic violations, and the punishment for a felony traffic violation will reflect its class.
+Iowa’s classification of felonies also applies to traffic violations, and the punishment for a felony traffic violation may reflect its class.

 • Class A felony - Carries mandatory life imprisonment, e.g., intentional vehicular homicide.